raspberrypilearning/hair-today/en/step_4.md

 ![Just the hair](images/just-hair.png)

 + Now you need to remove the background.
-Double-click on the padlock next to the **Background** layer in the layers palette on the right.
+In the layers palette on the right, double-click on the padlock next to the **Background** layer.
 This will unlock that layer.

 ![Padlock](images/padlock.png)

-+ Press the key on your keyboard marked <kbd>Delete</kbd> (NOT the backspace key) or go to **Edit** > **Clear** on the menu.
++ To remove this layer, press the key on your keyboard marked <kbd>Delete</kbd> (NOT the backspace key), or go to **Edit** > **Clear** on the menu.
 The background of the image will change to a checkerboard pattern, which means that the area is transparent.

 ![Transparent background](images/transparent.png)

 Let's tidy up the messy bits of background around the hair.

-+ Switch back to layer 1 by clicking on it in the layers palette.
++ Switch back to Layer 1 by clicking on it in the layers palette.

 ![Layer 1](images/layer1.png)